seungil66/AAAI-2023/README.md

 torchvision 0.4.0

 ## Dataset
-Using VOC2007 as labeled dataset and VOC2012 as unlabeled dataset.
+For Pascal VOC, use VOC2007 as labeled dataset and VOC2012 as unlabeled dataset.
+For MS-COCO, use Co-35k(valminusminival) as labeled dataset and Co-80k(trainval) as unlabeled dataset.

 ## Training step
 **Training**